 Kenny Croes' early influences were folk artists like Peter, Paul & Mary, Gordon Lightfoot, Joni Mitchell, James Taylor and Jackson Browne.
 In the 1970's, he paid the rent as a staff songwriter for Criterion Music in Hollywood.
-As an opening act, he shared the bill with Jackson Browne, Tim Weisberg, We Five and well-known comedians at the famous Pasadena Ice House.
+As an opening act, he shared the bill with Jackson Browne, Tim Weisberg, We Five, Ace Trucking Company, and well-known comedians at the famous Pasadena Ice House.
 While living in San Francisco, Kenny partnered with actor/magician Harry Anderson in a popular street and nightclub act.

 In 1979, Kenny left peforming to become a field producer for National Public Radio.
 During that stint, he produced live jazz recordings of Ella Fitzgerald, Carmen McRae, Paul Horn, Kenny Burrell, Hubert Laws, Shelly Manne, Jennifer Warne, Sarah Vaughn, Kenny Rankin, Richie Cole, Mose Allison, and Bud Shank.